StewFidgeon/CEH/Documents/BookReviews/Cloud Security and Compliance.md

 The constituents of a good cyber security team are analysed, before moving on to look at cloud maturity levels vs automation level, and how to embed security into the engineers workflow via CI/CD.

-Chapter 5 - Forecasting changes in cloud security Consideres that cloud security will continue to eveolve and looks at how to blueprint risk management - identify, protect, detect, respond, and then recover.
+Chapter 5 - Forecasting changes in cloud security Consideres that cloud security will continue to evolve and looks at how to blueprint risk management - identify, protect, detect, respond, and then recover.

 Chapter 6 - Ten cloud security recommendations
 Take a cloudcentric approach - leave behind dated on-prem pratices.